Bubblin-Superbooks/gutenmark/README.md

 5. First five leafs on a book are not considered a part of the BoW.
 6. Last three leafs on a book are not considered a part of the BoW.

-* All pieces that aren't covered on BoW are handled separately either through persistent `json` or dynamically generated using a hydratable template on [Bookiza Abelone](https://bookiza.io).
+All pieces of data that aren't covered on the BoW are handled separately either through a persistent `json` or a hydratable HTML template on [Bookiza Abelone](https://bookiza.io).

 TODO: Many things.